equitrekking travel

 General Info

-Riding Arabian horses in the hoofsteps of Lawrence of Arabian through Jordan's Wadi Rum Desert, where camels and bedouin roam and the scenery is surprisingly diverse.
+Riding Arabian horses in the hoofsteps of Lawrence of Arabia through Jordan's Wadi Rum Desert, where camels and bedouin roam and the scenery is surprisingly diverse.
 See ancient rock art, desert wildlife, and the pink and red canyons for which the Wadi Rum is well known.

 Visit the magical and ancient city of Petra and float in the Dead Sea – the lowest point on earth.
 Horseback riding vacations in Jordan are best suited to experienced riders, as all of the horses are active and forward going Arabians and there will be lots of long trots and canters in wide open spaces.
 Arabian horses were developed in desert climates and are renowned for their stamina and speed.